 But the thing that impressed me the most is that you don’t have to use all of the extra unlocked stuff.
 You can use all, some, or play the vanilla version of the game – it depends entirely on the desired complexity and challenge.

 We often played a three-player game where our 4yo would play by the basic rules, while we were using all of the rules and it worked out great.
-The game does not punish you for that or restrict you, it just wants you to have fun however suits you best.
+The game does not punish you for that or restrict you, it just wants you to have fun in any way that suits you.

 Who should buy Zombie Kidz Evolution?

 Zombie Kidz Evolution is a great cooperative game for younger people.
 It teaches basic mechanics, like moving, coordinating, and working together, which will pay dividends with more complex board games.

 It’s a great gift for kids.
 The box says 7+, but with adult guidance, even younger can play competently.
 It proved a great game for our 4yo, and frankly, we all had fun with it.